 Pediatrician: Yup.
 That’s the one.

 Me: Yeah.
-He’s on a coffee mission.
+He’s on a coffee and breakfast mission.
 I didn’t get my waffles this morning.

 Pediatrician: And you’re already up and dressed?

 Me: ….was that bad?
 Was I supposed to stay in bed?

 Pediatrician: You’re just awfully perky for someone who just birthed an 11-pound baby.